Aliases for GSTP1 Gene

 Previous GeneCards Identifiers for GSTP1 Gene

 Glutathione S-transferases (GSTs) are a family of enzymes that play an important role in detoxification by catalyzing the conjugation of many hydrophobic and electrophilic compounds with reduced glutathione.
 Based on their biochemical, immunologic, and structural properties, the soluble GSTs are categorized into 4 main classes: alpha, mu, pi, and theta.
 This GST family member is a polymorphic gene encoding active, functionally different GSTP1 variant proteins that are thought to function in xenobiotic metabolism and play a role in susceptibility to cancer, and other diseases. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GSTP1 Gene

 GSTP1 (Glutathione S-Transferase Pi 1) is a Protein Coding gene.
 Diseases associated with GSTP1 include Oral Mucosa Leukoplakia and Prostate Cancer.
-Among its related pathways are Phase II conjugation and Pathways in cancer.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include glutathione transferase activity and kinase regulator activity.
-An important paralog of this gene is GSTM5.
+An important paralog of this gene is GSTM3.

 UniProtKB/Swiss-Prot for GSTP1 Gene